For our physical and psychology health, more walking is a step in the right direction

 So, why don’t we get up from the couch and go for these half-hour walks every day?
 According to Canadian psychologist Michael Vallis, our internal programming tells us to stay put.

 Western society has “advanced” to the point where the brain’s operating system does not serve our best interests, says Vallis, who run the Behaviour Change Institute, which teaches healthcare providers how to promote healthy behaviour among their patients.
 To successfully adapt to our largely urban environment, we need to override three of the basic rules that govern our behaviour.
 To save calories, we are hardwired to choose the path of least resistance.
 This made sense when we were struggling to survive on the savannah.
 Today, it’s the reason we stand still on escalators and park close to the doors at the mall.
 Second, we are prisoners of the pleasure principle: avoid pain, seek pleasure.
 Our choices used to be “run or get eaten by a bear” and “eat some berries or starve.”
 Now we can sit on the La-Z-Boy gorging on jelly doughnuts without fear of being attacked by so much as a mosquito.
 Finally, we go for instant gratification.
 We watch TV while shoveling in potato chips, instead of asking, “How will I feel tomorrow if I take a walk today?”

-Dan Rubinstein is a National Magazine Award–winning writer and editor.
-He contributes to publications such as The Walrus, the Globe and Mail, The Economist and enRoute, and has edited magazines in Ontario and Alberta.
-He is also the author of Born to Walk: The Transformative Power of a Pedestrian Act (2015, ECW Press), which is available in English, French and Portuguese, as well as in audiobook and electronic versions. borntowalk.org
+Ottawa, Canada-based writer and editor Dan Rubinstein contributes to publications such as The Economist and the Globe and Mail, and is the author of Born to Walk: The Transformative Power of a Pedestrian Act (2015, ECW Press), which is available in English, French and Portuguese, as well as in audiobook and electronic versions. borntowalk.org